Cleveland: Literature

+The American modernist poet Hart Crane was born in nearby Garrettsville, Ohio in 1899.
+His adolescence was divided between Cleveland and Akron before he moved to New York City in 1916.
+Cleveland was the home of Joe Shuster and Jerry Siegel, who created the comic book character Superman in 1933.
+Harlan Ellison, noted author of speculative fiction, was born in Cleveland in 1934.
+As a young man, he published a series of short stories appearing in the Cleveland News, and performed in a number of productions for the Cleveland Play House.

-Cleveland is the site of the Anisfield-Wolf Book Award, established by poet and philanthropist Edith Anisfield Wolf in 1935, which recognizes books that have made important contributions to the understanding of racism and human diversity.
+Cleveland is the site of the Anisfield-Wolf Book Award, which recognizes books that have contributed to the understanding of racism and human diversity.
 Presented by the Cleveland Foundation, it remains the only American book prize focusing on works that address racism and diversity.
-In an early Gay and lesbian studies anthology titled Lavender Culture, a short piece by John Kelsey "The Cleveland Bar Scene in the Forties" discusses the gay and lesbian culture in Cleveland and the unique experiences of amateur female impersonators that existed alongside the New York and San Francisco LGBT subcultures.

 Museums and galleries

 Cleveland has two main art museums.
-The Cleveland Museum of Art is a major American art museum, with a collection that includes more than 40,000 works of art ranging over 6,000 years, from ancient masterpieces to contemporary pieces.
+The Cleveland Museum of Art is a major American art museum, with a collection that includes more than 60,000 works of art.
 The Museum of Contemporary Art Cleveland showcases established and emerging artists, particularly from the Cleveland area, through hosting and producing temporary exhibitions.
-Both museums offer free admission to visitors, with the Cleveland Museum of Art declaring their museum free and open "for the benefit of all the people forever."
+Both museums offer free admission to visitors.

-Both museums are also part of Cleveland's University Circle, a 550 acre concentration of cultural, educational, and medical institutions located 5 mi east of downtown.
-In addition to the art museums, the neighborhood also includes the Cleveland Botanical Garden, Case Western Reserve University, University Hospitals, Severance Hall, the Cleveland Museum of Natural History, and the Western Reserve Historical Society.
-Also located at University Circle is the Cleveland Cinematheque at the Cleveland Institute of Art, hailed by The New York Times as one of the country's best alternative movie theaters.
+The two museums are part of Cleveland's University Circle, a 550 acre concentration of cultural, educational, and medical institutions located 5 mi east of downtown.
+In addition to the art museums, the neighborhood includes the Cleveland Botanical Garden, Case Western Reserve University, University Hospitals, Severance Hall, the Maltz Performing Arts Center, the Cleveland Museum of Natural History, and the Western Reserve Historical Society.
+Also located at University Circle is the Cleveland Cinematheque at the Cleveland Institute of Art.

-Cleveland is home to the I. M. Pei-designed Rock and Roll Hall of Fame on the Lake Erie waterfront at North Coast Harbor downtown.
-Neighboring attractions include FirstEnergy Stadium, the Great Lakes Science Center, the Steamship Mather Museum, the International Women's Air & Space Museum, and the USS Cod, a World War II submarine.
+The I. M. Pei-designed Rock and Roll Hall of Fame is located on Cleveland's Lake Erie waterfront at North Coast Harbor downtown.
+Neighboring attractions include Cleveland Browns Stadium, the Great Lakes Science Center, the Steamship Mather Museum, the International Women's Air & Space Museum, and the USS Cod, a World War II submarine.
 Designed by architect Levi T. Scofield, the Soldiers' and Sailors' Monument at Public Square is Cleveland's major Civil War memorial and a major attraction in the city.
-Other city attractions include the Lorenzo Carter Cabin, the Grays Armory, the Cleveland Police Museum, and the Federal Reserve Bank of Cleveland's Money Museum.
+Other city attractions include Grays Armory, the Cleveland Masonic Temple, and the Children's Museum of Cleveland.
 A Cleveland holiday attraction, especially for fans of Jean Shepherd's A Christmas Story, is the Christmas Story House and Museum in Tremont.